What is workplace discrimination?

 Make sure you have a copy of your contract of employment, enterprise agreement and workplace policies and procedures.

 Contact your union

 If you are a union member, contact them.
 Many unions are experienced in dealing with workplace discrimination.

 Employees who are subject to discrimination often put the issue to one side and wait before it gets really bad before addressing it.
 By this time the employee may have already suffered a work-related stress injury; if this is the case, they may not be able to continue working.

 Your mental and physical health is very important.
 If workplace discrimination, bullying or harassment is affecting you, make sure you see your doctor about it.

 Working out which legal or practical decisions to make can be difficult with workplace discrimination cases.
-We can provide support and advice on a range of legal and personal matters.
+Our employment lawyers can provide support and advice on a range of legal and personal matters.

 Our workplace discrimination success stories